 Disney+ boasts a library of family-friendly content totaling 7,500 television episodes, 400 older films, and one hundred recently-released films.
 Disney+ also has an anticipated slate of 25 original series and 10 original films in the works.

-However, not all of the original content will be immediately available to stream come November 12th.
+However, not all of the original content will be immediately available to stream.
 Do expect to immediately be able to stream: The World According to Jeff Goldblum, starring the ever-so-suave Jeff Goldblum; A High School Musical: The Series, the mockumentary series; and the holiday feature film, Noelle, starring Anna Kendrick and Bill Hader.
-These will eventually be available to stream later.